[Product Operating Excellence] How Effective Is Your Product Operating Model?

 Table of Contents

 Annual planning, sometimes called strategic planning, is both a financial forecasting/ headcount budgeting exercise and a strategic roadmap planning event.
 As executives and teams of all functions gather to make key decisions for the “whole year,” annual planning is always a hectic event.
-Especially as we enter uncertain times, how can product leaders lead 2024 planning effectively?
+Especially as we enter uncertain times, how can product leaders lead annual planning effectively?

 Fear no more.
 Through decades of strategic planning at companies like PayPal and, Bigcommerce, and working with thousands of product leaders at Dragonboat, we know there are ways to lead an annual strategic plan using systems and tools to effectively align everyone.
 So at the end of it, your whole company will have a roadmap to success.
 And you won’t need to redo your plan after one quarter.